unusep/main/docs/DeveloperGuide.md

 1a. `delete` command is followed by the wrong parameters

 > 1a1.
-System indicates error and display the correct format to user.
+System indicates error and display the correct format to user.<br>
 > Use case ends.

 1b. `delete` command is followed by a non-existent `INDEX`

 > 1b1.
-System indicates the error in the `INDEX` is non-existent.
+System indicates the error in the `INDEX` is non-existent.<br>
 > Use case ends.

-4a.
-User rejects the confirmation.
-> 4a1.
-System indicates that the delete order was not carried out.
-> Use case resumes from step 1.

 [//]: # (@@author A0147978E)
 #### Use case: List task by category